-- Waters of the US (WOTUS) Rule: To provide aggregates and industrial sand in a timely and responsible manner for vital infrastructure and environmental projects, producers need clean water and clear rules.
-The changes to the definition of the Waters of the United States (WOTUS) rule makes it difficult for the industry to supply the unprecedented infrastructure projects under the IIJA and other federal investments.
-NSSGA believes a proper balance can be struck to responsibly protect federal waters, while allowing state control of land use, as intended under the Clean Water Act.
-Further, we are disappointed this rule was finalized while the Supreme Court is actively deliberating changes to WOTUS.
-The changes implemented by this rule will have substantial consequences on the aggregate and industrial sand industries' ability to deliver critical raw materials to public works project sites on time and within budget. - Particulate Matter (PM) Rule: EPA is proposing to reduce the standard for fine PM (PM2.5) to a level that will send many parts of the U.S. into nonattainment.
-Such a reduction could create problems for aggregates and industrial sand operators in many areas of the U.S., as this will affect permitting and potentially limit production. - Endangered Species Act (ESA): The Endangered Species Act, as enacted, has historically done a poor job of recovering threatened and endangered species.
-NSSGA supports commonsense reforms to allow more state and local expertise and programs to solve complex species and habitat issues, as well as voluntary efforts by industry to create and enhance habitats.
+■ Waters of the US (WOTUS) Rule: Producers need clean water and clear rules to provide aggregates and industrial sand in a timely and responsible manner for vital infrastructure and environmental projects.
+While the unanimous Supreme Court opinion on Sackett limited federal jurisdiction, the lack of definitions and clarity from the agencies makes it difficult to supply the unprecedented amount of infrastructure projects under the IIJA and other federal investments.
+NSSGA believes a proper balance can be struck to protect federal waters responsibly while allowing state control of land use, as intended under the Clean Water Act.

+Particulate Matter (PM) Rule: EPA has reduced the PM (PM2.5) standard to a level that will send many locations in the U.S. into a nonattainment status.
+This may unnecessarily create problems for aggregates and industrial sand operators, as it will impose new requirements on existing operations and make permitting new operations difficult in these areas.

+■ Air Emissions Reporting Rule (AERR): EPA is proposing a vast expansion of a reporting system used by states to report estimated emissions, which could require many businesses to report trace levels of nearly 200 pollutants.
+While major emitters are already obligated to disclose such emissions, this new requirement would force small emitters to track mobile equipment usage, adopt complex new calculations and report systems for a negligible improvement in information quality.

+Endangered Species Act (ESA): The Endangered Species Act has historically been ineffective in the revival of threatened and endangered species.
+NSSGA supports common-sense reforms to allow more state and local program expertise to solve complex species and habitat issues, as well as voluntary efforts by industry to create and enhance habitats.